J. W. Fritz: Later life and death

 Fritz rarely gave interviews or spoke about the assassination in public.
 In 1969, he was transferred to the position of night commander of the criminal investigation division, a move that can be interpreted as a demotion.
 Fritz retired on February 27, 1970 after 49 years of service, and spent his retirement hunting, fishing and keeping cattle.
 He was divorced from his wife, and lived alone much of his life in the White Plaza Hotel, located near the Dallas police headquarters.

 Fritz died on April 19, 1984.

 Portrayals in movies

+Fritz was portrayed by William Phipps in the 1977 film The Trial of Lee Harvey Oswald.

 Fifteen years after the assassination, Fritz was portrayed by Lou Frizzell in the 1978 made-for-television movie, Ruby and Oswald.

 In the 1991 Oliver Stone film JFK, Fritz was portrayed by William Larsen.

 He was portrayed by Mike Shiflett in the 2013 TV movie Killing Kennedy.